The Importance of Designing an Effective Operating Model

 3. Identify Gaps and Opportunities

-This is where transformation begins.
+This is where transformation starts.
 Look for:

 Duplicated processes